LonerHermitNEET/Matthew/Matthew.md

 "I'm Matthew," he said.
 "Matthew Cruz."

-Surprised, the troll hurriedly revealed his name.
-"I'm Jason.
+Surprised, the troll hurriedly revealed his name: "I'm Jason.
 I used to be a human from Earth."

 Matthew stared, shaking his head.
 "There's no reason why you should be...
 Why?"